-- fluctuations in quarterly operating results or the operating results of competitors; - variance in financial performance from the expectations of investors; - changes in the estimation of the future size and growth rate of its markets; - changes in accounting principles or changes in interpretations of existing principles, which could affect financial results; - failure of its products to achieve or maintain market acceptance or commercial success; - conditions and trends in the markets served; - changes in general economic, industry and market conditions; - success of competitive products and services; - changes in market valuations or earnings of competitors; - changes in pricing policies or the pricing policies of competitors; - announcements of significant new products, contracts, acquisitions or strategic alliances by the Company or its competitors;
+- fluctuations in quarterly operating results or the operating results of competitors; - variance in financial performance from the expectations of investors; - changes in the estimation of the future size and growth rate of our markets; - · changes in accounting principles or changes in interpretations of existing principles, which could affect financial results; - failure of our products to achieve or maintain market acceptance or commercial success; - conditions and trends in the markets served;

-- potentially negative announcements, such as a review of any of our filings by the SEC, changes in accounting treatment or restatements of previously reported financial results or delays in our filings with the SEC: - changes in legislation or regulatory policies, practices or actions; - the commencement or outcome of litigation involving Delcath, its general industry or both; - our filing for protection under federal bankruptcy laws; - recruitment or departure of key personnel; - changes in capital structure, such as future issuances of securities or the incurrence of additional debt; - actual or expected sales of Common Stock by stockholders; and - the trading volume of Delcath's Common Stock.
+- changes in general economic, industry and market conditions; - · success of competitive products and services; - changes in market valuations or earnings of competitors; - changes in pricing policies or the pricing policies of competitors; - · announcements of significant new products, contracts, acquisitions or strategic alliances by us or our competitors; - potentially negative announcements, such as a review of any of our filings by the SEC, changes in accounting treatment or restatements of previously reported financial results or delays in our filings with the SEC: - · changes in legislation or regulatory policies, practices or actions; - the commencement or outcome of litigation involving us, our general industry or both; - our filing for protection under federal bankruptcy laws; - recruitment or departure of key personnel; - · changes in capital structure, such as future issuances of securities or the incurrence of additional debt; - · actual or expected sales of common stock by stockholders; and - the trading volume of our common stock.

 In addition, the stock markets, in general, the OTC and the market for pharmaceutical companies in particular, may experience a loss of investor confidence.
-Such loss of investor confidence may result in extreme price and volume fluctuations in Delcath's Common Stock that are unrelated or disproportionate to the operating performance of its business, financial condition or results of operations.
-These broad market and industry factors may materially harm the market price of Delcath's Common Stock and expose it to securities class action litigation.
-Such litigation, even if unsuccessful, could be costly to defend and divert management's attention and resources, which could further materially harm the Company's financial condition and results of operations.
+Such loss of investor confidence may result in extreme price and volume fluctuations in our common stock that are unrelated or disproportionate to the operating performance of its business, financial condition or results of operations.
+These broad market and industry factors may materially harm the market price of our common stock and expose it to securities class action litigation.
+Such litigation, even if unsuccessful, could be costly to defend and divert management's attention and resources, which could further materially harm our financial condition and results of operations.